cbbsjj0314/all-my-sessions/docker-practice/webservice-with-docker/hangman_web/README.md

 # hangman_web

-Practice adding a Dockerfile to the following hangman service and building it as a Docker image
+Practice creating a Dockerfile to the following hangman service and building it as a Docker image

 - https://github.com/learndataeng/hangman_web

+Practice CI/CD using GitHub Actions